wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/35-extract-from-paper-by-department-of-industry-and-commerce.md

 ---
+doc_date: 1979-10
+doc_num: 35
+doc_order: 35
+naa_refs:
+- naa_barcode: 1509857
+  naa_control_symbol: 370/1/19/18 ANNEX 5
+  naa_series: A1838
+  reference: '[NAA: 1838, 37011/19/18, ANNEX 5]'
-title: "35 Extract from Paper by Department of Industry and Commerce"
+title: Extract from Paper by Department of Industry and Commerce
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8905
 vol_id: 23
-doc_date: 1979-04-11
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 35 Extract from Paper by Department of Industry and Commerce

 Canberra, [October 1979]1